hooroo/http_api_tools/README.md

 }
 ```

-Notice that the root is an array and the root_key a plural.
+Notice thttp_api_tools the root is an array and the root_key a plural.
 This is the case regardless of whether a single resource
 is being represented or a collection of resources.
 This is in line with the json-api spec and generally simplifies both serialization and deserialization.

 ##### Adding Metadata
 It might be desirable to add extra metadata to the serialized response.
-For example, adding information such as limit, offset, what includes are valid etc can be helpful to a client.
+For example, adding information such as limit, offset, whttp_api_tools includes are valid etc can be helpful to a client.

 `UserSerializer.new(user).meta(limit: 10, offset: 0)`

 ### Deserialization
-The `Hat::JsonDeserializer` expects json in the format that the serializer has created making it easy to create matching rest apis and clients with little work needing to be done at each end.
+The `HttpApiTools::JsonDeserializer` expects json in the format thttp_api_tools the serializer has created making it easy to create matching rest apis and clients with little work needing to be done at each end.
 Currently only sideloaded json can be deserialized.
 Nested deserializers are coming.

-`Hat::JsonDeserializer.new(json).deserialize`
+`HttpApiTools::JsonDeserializer.new(json).deserialize`

 This will iterate over the json, using the attribute names to match types to models in the client app.
-As long as models exist with names that match the keys in the json, a complete graph of objects will be created upon deserialization, complete with two way relationships when they exist.
+As long as models exist with names thttp_api_tools match the keys in the json, a complete graph of objects will be created upon deserialization, complete with two way relationships when they exist.

 In the previous example, the following model classes would be expected: